rstcheck/rstcheck/README.rst

 To enable Sphinx::

+    $ pip install rstcheck[sphinx]

+    # or

     $ pip install sphinx

+With version 4.0 ``rstcheck`` added Sphinx as an optional extra where the version's lower constraint is >=4.0 because of Sphinx's open upper constraints on jinja2 and markupsafe, which result in import errors if not pinned below version 3 and 2 respectively.
+This happend in Sphinx version 4.0.

-The installed Sphinx version must be at least 1.5.
+You can also add Sphinx by yourself but the installed Sphinx version must be at least 1.5.

 To check that Sphinx support is enabled::